davappler/getting-started-with-docker/kubernetes/node-js-server/README.md

 - The LoadBalancer resource will assign an external IP address to the node-js-server deployment and forward traffic from the external IP address to the Pods of the node-js-server deployment.
 - To access the Node.js server from outside of the Kubernetes cluster, you can use the external IP address of the LoadBalancer resource and port 3000.

-## Connecting to the service from outside world
+## Connecting to the service from outside world (Exposing a deployment)

 - `kubectl get services` or `kubectl get svc` => will give the list of services
 - We can take the CLUSTER-IP from the above commands print results.